 I strongly believe that people giving out health advice to people with chronic health complaints must be qualified, regardless of whether it's free or not.
 It's about basic respect for the people you're advising.
 The internet and social media seem to have encouraged an idea that anyone is qualified to give out health advice, simply because they have an audience.
 This could not be further from the truth.
-From biased moderators in Facebook groups, to influencers paid to promote products, it really is important for us all to exercise caution in deciding who we take advice from.
+From (often) biased moderators in Facebook groups, to influencers paid to promote products, it really is important for us all to exercise caution in deciding who we take advice from.
 While I have personally benefitted from information in various groups, I've also seen terrible advice given out which can and does cause real harm.

 QUALIFICATIONS AND PROFESSIONAL ACCREDITATION

 My Dad likes to call me the professional student.
 Studying was a real lifeline for me when I was too unwell to work.

 These are my qualifications and I regularly undertake professional certifications such as for SIBO treatment.

 - Advanced Diploma in Nutritional Medicine from ACNT

 - B.A. in Social Science from the University of Technology, Sydney

 - Masters in Digital Communication and Culture from the University of Sydney